• Skip to primary navigation

 The scale says I have lost 20 pounds.
 But, have I actually lost 30 pounds of fat while gaining 10 pounds of muscle at the same time?
 The scale can't tell me.

 Based on the BMI, Usain Bolt, the world class sprinter, is overweight.
-Super Bowl quarterback Russel Wilson is obese.
+So is Super Bowl quarterback Sam Darnold.
 Most supermodels are classified as severely underweight.

 Some charts adjust for gender and age, but they still ignore body composition.
 And the classifications can seem like condemnations without perspective.